Neonatal hypoxic-ischaemic encephalopathy

-It is important to remember that neonatal encephalopathy may result from a variety of conditions and hypoxic-ischaemic brain injury is one of then.
+It is important to remember that neonatal encephalopathy may result from a variety of conditions and hypoxic-ischaemic brain injury is the most important of them 1.
+Consequently, both terms are frequently used as synonyms.

-Hypoxic-ischaemic encephalopathy is one of the most common causes of cerebral palsy and other severe neurologic deficits in children, occurring in 2 - 9 of every 1000 live births.
+Hypoxic-ischaemic encephalopathy is one of the most common causes of cerebral palsy and other severe neurological deficits in children, occurring in 2-9 of every 1000 live births.

 The encephalopathic neonate may have low Apgar scores at delivery and metabolic acidosis documented in the cord blood.
 Within the first 24 hours of life, the infant may develop symptoms of apnea and seizures with abnormal electroencephalographic (EEG) results.

-CT is the least sensitive modality for evaluation of HIE because of the high water content in the neonatal brain and high protein content of the cerebrospinal fluid, which result in poor parenchymal contrast resolution.
+CT is the least sensitive modality for evaluation of HIE because of poor parenchymal contrast resolution in the neonatal brain due to the high water content of the parenchyma and high protein content of the CSF.

 Is the most sensitive and specific imaging technique for examining infants with suspected hypoxic-ischemic brain injury.
 Conventional sequences can help exclude other causes of encephalopathy such as haemorrhage, cerebral infarction, neoplasms, or congenital malformations.

-- hypoxic-ischemic injury to gray matter (deep gray matter, cortex) demonstrates characteristic T1 hyperintensity and variable T2 intensity, depending on the time at imaging and the dominant underlying pathologic condition, such as haemorrhage or gliosis.
+- hypoxic-ischemic injury to grey matter (deep grey matter, cortex) demonstrates characteristic T1 hyperintensity and variable T2 intensity, depending on the time at imaging and the dominant underlying pathologic condition, such as haemorrhage or gliosis

-- injury to white matter generally results in T1 hypointensity and T2 hyperintensity due to ischaemia-induced edema.
+- injury to white matter generally results in T1 hypointensity and T2 hyperintensity particular in posterior limb of internal capsule due to ischaemia-induced oedema

-- diffusion-weighted MR imaging performed between 24 hours and 8 days of life is more sensitive for the detection of cytotoxic edema, as it reveals restricted diffusion earlier than the signal intensity abnormalities are evident on conventional T1 or T2 weighted images.
+- diffusion-weighted MR imaging performed between 24 hours and 8 days of life is more sensitive for the detection of cytotoxic oedema, as it reveals restricted diffusion earlier than the signal intensity abnormalities are evident in conventional T1 or T2 weighted images.
+Pseudonormalisation occurs at the end of the first week

 Treatment and prognosis